xqi1337/viu/README.md

 ### MPV IPC Integration

-When `use_ipc = True` is set in your config, FastAnime provides powerful in-player controls without needing to close MPV.
+When `use_ipc = True` is set in your config, Viu provides powerful in-player controls without needing to close MPV.

 **Key Bindings:**
 *   `Shift+N`: Play the next episode.